Calgary is so fortunate to be close enough to the mountains and to neighbouring British

 paper to avoid any discrepancies between family and friends.

-equally, so though the idea may be a good one to share expenses and time at a recreational home, ensure all parties involved are able to pay for items as they come up equally.
+All those invested need to be appear legally in documents, costs should be shared equally, so though the idea may be a good one to share expenses and time at a recreational home, ensure all parties involved are able to pay for items as they come up equally.
 In addition, clarify how much time each group or party is granted at the

 property annually.
 You’d be surprised how many stories we have heard where tensions